 1. INTRODUCTION

 Asian Openbill Stork (Anastomus oscitans) is a common colonial breeder found throughout the Southeast Asia.
-A forked black tail, black wings, pinkish to grey legs, greyish or pale white feathers and a swollen-looking bill with a small gap between mandibles are the features found in Asian Openbill Stork (AOS).
-It is known as “Openbill” because of its noticeable gap in the bill.
-The gap in the bill is believed to be an adaptation that helps them deal with their primary food source, snails (Pila globasa).
-Due to this, it is commonly referred to as "Samukh-khol" (Samukh: Snail) in West Bengal (Roy & Sah, 2013).
-There are nineteen species of storks, which are found worldwide but only nine of them are found in India (Ali & Ripley, 1987).
-AOS is the most common and small stork species out of all.
-Every year in June, they typically migrate to North India, and in November, they go to the southern part of the country, where they spend around six months (Das et al., 2014).
-The species is “Least Concern" (IUCN, 2016) and also enlisted in Schedule II of the Wild Life (Protection) Act, 1972.
+Its distinguishing features include a A forked black tail, black wings, pinkish to grey legs, greyish or pale white plumage, feathers and a swollen-looking bill with a small gap between mandibles. are the features found in Asian Openbill Stork (AOS).
+It is known as “Openbill” because of its noticeable this unique gap, in the bill. which is believed The gap in the bill is believed to be an adaptation for handling its that helps them deal with their primary food source, snails (Pila globosa).
+Due to this feeding habit, it is commonly referred to as "Samukh-khol" (Samukh: Snail) in West Bengal (Roy & Sah, 2013).
+Globally, there are nineteen species of storks, of which are found worldwide but only nine of them are found occur in India (Ali & Ripley, 1987).
+Among them, Asian Openbill Stork AOS is the most common and the smallest stork species. out of all.
+Every year, in June, they typically migrate to northern India in June, and return to the southern parts of the country in November, they go to the southern part of the country, where they spend around six months (Das et al., 2014).
+The species is currently listed as “Least Concern" (IUCN, 2016) and is also enlisted under Schedule II of the Wildlife Protection Act, 1972.

-Wetland habitats are essential to the AOS.
-Inland wetlands, marshes, lakes, paddy fields, and slowly flowing rivers are examples of habitats where these storks are commonly seen.
-The storks' primary supply of food, snails, is available in these habitats.
-They also eat insects, frogs, fishes, and other small aquatic animals (Pramanik et al., 2010).
+Wetland habitats are essential to the Asian Openbill Stork (AOS).
+Inland wetlands, marshes, lakes, paddy fields, and slowly flowing rivers are common habitats where these storks are frequently observed.commonly seen.
+Their storks' primary supply of food source, snails, is abundant available in these habitats.
+They also feed eat on insects, frogs, fishes, and other small aquatic animals (Pramanik et al., 2010).
+Nest construction and nest-site selection are key behavioral aspects of migratory birds.
 A well-programmed behavioral aspect of migratory birds is the construction of nests and the selection of nesting sites.
-A safe and sheltered nest location is essential for successful nesting against predation, which is an important factor of nest failure (Ricklefs, 1969; Descamps et al., 2005; Christina et al., 2007).
-Due to their ecological versatility and ability to live in a variety of environments, AOS have been considered to be one of the most valuable indicators of environmental health.
+A safe and sheltered nesting sites location is essential for successful breeding and for reducing nesting against the risk of predation, which is a major cause an important factor of nest failure (Ricklefs, 1969; Descamps et al., 2005; Christina et al., 2007).
+Due to their ecological adaptability versatility and ability to thrive live in a variety of diverse environments, the AOS have been is considered to be one of the most as a valuable bioindicator of environmental health.

-There are some studies that have been conducted on AOS about their nesting habits and habitat preference but no study and published literature is present on the nesting pattern of AOS in Adina Deer Park (ADP) of West Bengal, India.
-The aim of the present study was to find the total no. of nest, their population and the preferred nest tree species of these storks in ADP.
+Several There are some studies that have been conducted investigated on AOS about the nesting habits and habitat preference of the Asian Openbill Stork; however, but no study and published literature exists present on the nesting patterns of AOS in Adina Deer Park (ADP), West Bengal, India.
+The present study aimed of the present study was to determine find the total no. number of nests, their population and the preferred nest tree species of these storks in ADP.

 2. methodology